 Reporting: Compiling data and generating reports for quality assessment, tracking patient outcomes, and supporting public health initiatives.

-Key Skills and Knowledge
+Skills and Knowledge

 Technology: Proficiency with healthcare software, electronic health record systems, and data management tools.

-Medical Terminology: Understanding medical terms, abbreviations, and procedures to effectively review and document records.
+Medical Terminology: Understanding medical terms, abbreviations, and procedures to review effectively and document records.

 Data Integrity: Ensuring the accuracy, validity, and completeness of patient data.